mongodb/docs/source/includes/fact-oplog-background.rst

    .. include:: /includes/fact-applyOps.rst

-Starting in version 1.5.0, ``mongosync`` enables Oplog Rollover Resilience (ORR).
-With ORR,  ``mongosync`` applies changes on the source cluster to the destination cluster during the initial sync.
-ORR increases the resilience of ``mongosync`` to oplog rollover but does not prevent rollover entirely.

-You might exceed the oplog window if you:

-- Sync from a high write rate source cluster for an extended period.
-- Pause sync for an extended period.

-To increase the size of the ``oplog`` on the source cluster, use :setting:`~replication.oplogSizeMB`.
-For more information, see :ref:`Change Oplog Size <tutorial-change-oplog-size>` and :ref:`Workloads that Might Requre a Large Oplog Size
-<replica-set-large-oplog-required>`.
+During the initial sync, ``mongosync`` may apply operations at a slower rate due to copying documents concurrently.
+After the initial sync, ``mongosync`` applies changes faster and is more likely to maintain a position in the ``oplog`` that is close to the real-time writes occurring on the source cluster.

+If you anticipate syncing a large data set, or if you plan to pause synchronization for an extended period of time, you might exceed the :term:`oplog window`.
+Use the :setting:`~replication.oplogSizeMB` setting to increase the size of the ``oplog`` on the source cluster.